ersanyamarya/notion-plus/README.md

 - Query a page and retrieve its properties and metadata
 - Create a new page in the database with specified properties
 - Update an existing page in the database with new properties
-- Delete an existing page in the database
+- Archive an existing page in the database

 ## Installation